-Aston University Engineering Academy and Sixth Form holds the key University Technical College ethos of education through a business environment, influenced and supported by our linked employers.
+Aston University Engineering Academy and Sixth Form hold the key University Technical College ethos of education through a business environment, influenced and supported by our linked employers.

 Skills and Attributes.

 Our values focus on the skills and attributes each of our students should obtain with us to ensure that they maximise their progress and progression to University, Apprenticeships and Employment.

 Students are trained from day one to be effective learners and all lessons are constructed to drive our Core values

 The ethos for our learning community is built upon our core values (7 R’s) of: